usyd-risu/as-code/README.md

 # as-code
- a place to store bits of code that people in academic services want to share.
+ a place to store bits of code that people in academic services want to share. check out the accordion layout here: https://usyd-risu.github.io/as-code/

 ## Table of Contents